Table Of Contents

-With the benefit of interchangeable batteries and the ability to take your tool anywhere you do, it’s the flexibility that really seals the deal with oscillating multi-tools.
+With the benefit of interchangeable batteries and the ability to take your tool anywhere you do, it’s the flexibility that really seals the deal with this power-tools.

 Nowadays, Lithium-Ion battery technology has gotten so good that having a battery powered tool does not come with a large handicap of running time and power.

-Fortunately, I have done the hard yards for you and found a few oscillating multi-tools that really stand out amongst the rest.
+Fortunately, I have done the hard yards for you and found a oscillating multi tool that really stand out amongst the rest.

-I spent most of my weekend looking through and researching all the oscillating multi-tools available on Amazon and local Home Depot stores and managed to get some hands-on experience with brands I have never played with before.
+I spent most of my weekend looking through and researching all the oscillating tools available online and stalked the isles at local Home Depot stores and managed to get some hands-on experience with brands I have never played with before.

 What can I say, I own one of these bad boys and I love It!

-Here’s a quick review of the DeWalt DCS355 oscillating multi-tool.
+Here’s a quick review of the DeWalt DCS355 oscillating multi functional tool.

 The DeWalt DCS355 offers a great combination of modern features like quick blade release, LED light for illuminating the work area and a brushless motor.